 - Lamb: Lamb dishes can vary, but for slow-cooked large cuts, Cabernet is the way to go.
 Lamb kabobs or curried lamb flavors will pop with a Gewürztraminer or a Pinot Noir.

 - Beef: We can cook beef in so many ways — grilled, braised, sautéed, slow-roasted or seared.
 In general, lean cuts (top sirloin, top round) do best with light or medium-bodied reds like Sangiovese and Merlot.
 For fattier cuts like filet mignon, skirt steak, New York strip and ribeye, look for bold reds such as Cabernet and Barolo.
 Due to veal’s more delicate texture, a lighter Pinot Noir or Zinfandel pairs better.
+(More on the best cuts of steak here.)

 - Cured Meats: Cured meats are a different ballgame because they are generally spicy, salty and fatty.
 Riesling, Gewürztraminer and sparkling wines such as Cava and Champagne tame the salt and cut through the fat.
 Light and medium-bodied reds like Beaujolais and Pinot Noir work well too — but you don’t want to overwhelm the meats’ spiciness, so avoid red wines with heavy tannins.
 Check out our guide to Italian cured meats to learn how to assemble a tantalizing charcuterie board.